software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 Explore the code in the `frontend` folder.
 You can start the Vite development server by runing the `npm run dev` command in the `frontend` folder.

-## Designing REST API endpoints for user stories
+## Designing the REST API endpoints for the user stories

 Next, let's consider what kind of REST API endpoints we need for the last three user stories.
-In the sixth user story, "{{site.sprint_2_user_story_6}}", we need an lists all the published quizzes.
+In the sixth user story, "{{site.sprint_2_user_story_6}}", we need to list all the published quizzes.
 To follow the REST API naming principles, we can implement a GET method endpoint `/api/quizzes`.
 We can add a `QuizRestController` class and implement the endpoint with a `getAllQuizzes` method.

 In the seventh user story, "{{site.sprint_2_user_story_7}}", we need to display information of a quiz with a specific id.
-For this use-case we can implement a GET method enpoint `/api/quizzes/{id}`.
+For this use-case we can implement a GET method endpoint `/api/quizzes/{id}`.
+We can implement the endpoint with a `getQuizById` method in the `QuizRestController` class.
 If there is no quiz with the provided id, we should return a `404 Not Found` status as a response.
 Similarly, if the quiz is not published, we should return a `403 Forbidden` status as a response.

 We also want to list the quiz-related questions.
 For this use-case we can implement a GET method endpoint `/api/quizzes/{id}/questions`.
-We can implement the endpoints with a `getQuizById` and a `getQuestionsByQuizId` method in the `QuizRestController` class.
+We can implement the endpoint with a `getQuestionsByQuizId` method in the `QuizRestController` class.
 We should implement similar error handling for this endpoint as in the `/api/quizzes/{id}` endpoint.

 In the eighth user story, "{{site.sprint_2_user_story_8}}", we need save the student's answer to the database.
 Before implementing the endpoint we need to consider what kind of data we need to store about the student's answer.
 We want at least to know which questions the answer is related to, what's the answer text and whether the answer was correct or not (we could also infer this information from the question).
 So, we need to implement the appropriate JPA entity class and a JPA repository class first.